 - Do not apply deodorant or lotion to your underarms.
 These small particles can show up on your films and interfere with interpretation.

 - Make sure you see your primary care physician for your annual breast exams.

 - If you are having your study done in a different facility than your last mammogram, try and locate your previous films before your appointment.
-Call the Breast Care Center for assistance in locating your previous mammograms or simply download the form and fax it to 231.439.9709
+Call the Visconti Breast Center for assistance in locating your previous mammograms or simply download the form and fax it to 231.439.9709

 Early Detection is Everything